Australia’s obesity crisis has hit an all-time high, and the issue goes way beyond aesthetics.

 After trialling the drug, the two teenage girls reported a reduction in their hunger score by 80%.
-A decrease in appetite appears to be not the only benefit of setmelanotide.
+A decrease in food intake appears to be not the only benefit of setmelanotide.
 Dr Gottesdiener says the added benefit is that it can increase the patient’s energy output.

 Trials of the drug are set to continue, but they’re some time away

 It’s estimated that only a few hundred people suffer from the POMC-producing gene defect.
 According to Dr Kühnen, they have “absolutely no other option” than to use this therapy.
 However, the defect is not just reserved for humans.
 The POMC-producing gene has been found defective in the Labrador dog breed and as a result, they become obese.
 There’s potential for the drug to treat pets too!